Watch this 30 seconds video to learn how Under Lucky Stars works.

 At Under Lucky Stars, we are making our star maps with the greatest possible attention to scientific accuracy.
 We use the Bright Star Catalog from Yale University as our main source of celestial data, among several other astronomical databases.
 It contains galactic coordinates of all the stars visible from Earth with naked eye.
 These coordinates place each star in a galactic coordinate system.
 When creating a map, we process six high precision data points of over 9,000 stars.

-For the position of a star in the sky at a particular place and time on Earth, we calculate the azimuth and elevation of the star, based on the geolocation and time coordinates from that special moment chosen by you.
+For the position of a star in the sky at a particular place and date on Earth, we calculate the azimuth and elevation of the star, based on the geolocation and time coordinates from that special moment chosen by you.
 The complex astronomical calculus involved in celestial mechanics ensures high fidelity and uniqueness of each map.

 Our star maps are verified by a third party for accuracy.
 This helps you ensure that they are genuine and avoid fake knock-offs.
 You can read more about it here.